wjglerum/quarkus-ai-agent-workshop/step-05-mcp-server/README.md

 ### Authentication

-We have now created an MCP server that can be used by other languages.
+We have now created an MCP server that can be used by other language models.
 But we need to make sure that only authorized users can use it.

 ```properties